Julia Böttcher

 Attendees are strongly encouraged to give a 20-minute (plus 5 minutes for questions) talk related to their interests/research in combinatorics.
 Although we will try to accommodate all talks, in (the unlikely) case that we receive more submissions than slots, abstracts will be selected at the discretion of the organisers.
 The deadline for abstract submissions is 16th of March.

 Participants are advised to use funding from their institutions to cover travel and accommodation expenses.
-In addition, we will be able to provide some financial support for travel expenses.
+In addition, we will be able to provide some financial support for travel and accommodation expenses.
+Please note that we cannot reimburse accommodation costs if you are staying at an Airbnb.
 Attendees giving contributed talks will be prioritised for funding.
 When filling the registration form, please indicate if you would like to apply for this, and estimate the required amount.
+You will be informed of how much funding we can offer you after registration closes.

 We have allocated part of our grants to fund child-care services for visiting researchers.
 To take advantage of this opportunity, it is recommended that you make contact with the organisers at the earliest convenience to ensure proper arrangements are made.